Interpreting type theory in a quasicategory: a Yoneda approach: Elementary higher topoi

+\begin{remark} Applying repeatedly the argument of Section \ref{s3} still requires strong set-theoretic assumptions (at least countably many inaccessible cardinals).
+This is the usual requirement, and it cannot be avoided (in the sense that the model of homotopy type theory constructed this way yields back a model of ZFC + "there exist infinitely many inaccessible cardinals"). \end{remark}

-In his paper \cite{anel2021}, Anel makes the observation that the quasicategory $\mathcal{S}^{< \infty}_{\text{coh}}$ of truncated coherent spaces has properties that ought to make it an example of elementary higher topos although it does not admit all finite colimits and its universes are not closed under type constructors (dependent sum and product).
-In particular, it is not satisfy the axioms of Definition \ref{eht}.
-Our work shows that, nonetheless, the quasicategory $\mathcal{S}^{< \infty}_{\text{coh}}$ provides an interpretation for a homotopy type theory which lacks some higher inductive types and whose universes are not closed under type constructors.
+\begin{example} In his paper \cite{anel2021}, Anel observes that the quasicategory $\mathcal{S}^{< \infty}_{\text{coh}}$ of truncated coherent spaces has properties that ought to make it an example of elementary higher topos, although it does not admit all finite colimits, and its universes are not closed under type constructors (dependent sum and product).
+In particular, it does not satisfy the axioms of Definition \ref{eht}, and we cannot apply directly the previous theorem (nor can we apply Theorem 11.2 from \cite{shulman2019}).
+Our work from Section \ref{s3}-\ref{s4} shows that, nonetheless, the quasicategory $\mathcal{S}^{< \infty}_{\text{coh}}$ provides an interpretation for a homotopy type theory that lacks some higher inductive types, and whose universes are not closed under type constructors. \end{example}